-Code of Ethics: the ENAV Group code of ethics adopted by and applicable to the Company and all the companies of the ENAV Group.
+Code of Ethics: the Group code of ethics adopted by the Company and approved by the Board of Directors of ENAV S.p.A..

-Anti-Corruption Code: the ENAV Group code of conduct for combating corruption adopted by and applicable to the Company and all the companies of the ENAV Group.
+Anti-Corruption Code: the code of conduct for combating corruption adopted by the Company and approved by the Board of Directors of ENAV S.p.A..